 That isn't so radical, is it?

 Eventually I'd like to buy some land in BC and build a simple home to live in with animal companions and maybe a garden (although I'm not that good at gardening).
 I believe in living as naturally, minimally, and sustainably as possible.
-I am grateful for trees, the sun, rainbow chard, my cats, home, family, friends, music, and you.
-I am lucky to be a healthy human, self-aware and able to grow, living in this miracle world of our infinite universe (seriously, what is the cosmos!?)
+I am grateful for trees, maple syrup, my cats, home, family, friends, music and you.
+I am fortunate to be a healthy human, self-aware and able to grow, living in this miracle world of our infinite universe (seriously, what is the cosmos!?)
 Thank you for checking out my blog.
 I hope it improved your day.
-Go hug someone and share a green smoothie.